-If pulp remains in the mesh holes of the filter basket, soak the basket in a mixture of 1 part lemon juice to 9 parts water before washing.
-This will help break up the caked on pulp in mesh holes.
+If the pulp remains in the mesh holes of the filter basket, soak the basket in a mixture of 1 part lemon juice to 9 parts water before washing.
+This will help break up the caked-on pulp in mesh holes.

 Rinse each part under hot water and place and on a clean dry towel until all of the parts are washed.
 Allow the juicer parts to dry.

 Use a damp scouring sponge to carefully wipe down the motor base.
 Double-check that all of the parts are dry, reassemble the juicer and store the juicer in a dry, clean area until its next use.